GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowGoals.md

 - CSS styling
 - Batch export

+## Terminology

+- Icon set: a groups of icons, being from the same workbench  / add on if they are small (Mesh, spreadsheet for example) or parts of them (Sketcher Constraints, Sketcher Geometry).
+- Icon package: the collection of all the exported icons
+- Master file: a multipage SVG file that includes an icon set
+- Batch export: exporting a single icon set from Inkscape GUI
+- Action file: a file that instructs Inkscape what to render from CLI
+- Package export: exporting several icon sets from the respective master files automatically (uses action files)
+- CSS injection: automated CSS replacement on all the master files.
+- Package render: the combination of CSS injection amd package export

 ## What do we want to achieve by implementing CSS?

-The idea is to use the same icon set for both dark and light themes.
+The idea is to use the same icon package for both dark and light themes.

 <img src="https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/Images/DarkVsLightGoal.png" alt="drawing" style="width:400px;"/>